Megan McClung: Marine Corps career

-McClung was the first female Marine officer to be killed in the Iraq war, as well as the first female graduate of the U.S. Naval Academy to be killed in the line of duty.
+McClung was the first female Marine officer to be killed in the Iraq war, as well as the first female graduate of the U.S. Naval Academy to be killed in action.

-Major Megan McClung was buried with full military honors in Arlington National Cemetery on December 19, 2006.
+Major Megan McClung was buried with full military honors in Arlington National Cemetery on 19 December 2006.
 Her headstone bears a phrase she coined while training military personnel on how to conduct interviews with the press: "Be Bold.
 Be Brief.
 Be Gone."

 Athletic endeavors

 While in high school and college, McClung competed as a gymnast.
 She was also a triathlete (having competed in six Ironman competitions) and a marathoner.
 In October 2006, she organized and ran in the Marine Corps Marathon's satellite competition, Marine Corps Marathon Forward in Iraq.
 In the weeks prior to her death, McClung was helping to prepare a satellite version of the Houston Marathon at Camp Fallujah.

 Posthumous honors

-McClung was posthumously honored at Boston University's Metropolitan College 2007 commencement ceremonies with the 2006 “Excellence in Graduate Studies in Criminal Justice" award, which was accepted in her honor by her parents, Mike and Re.
+McClung was posthumously honored at Boston University's Metropolitan College 2007 commencement ceremonies with the 2006 "Excellence in Graduate Studies in Criminal Justice" award, which was accepted in her honor by her parents, Mike and Re.
 At that same ceremony, the school also established the Megan McClung Memorial Scholarship, which is awarded to graduate students in the Criminal Justice program based on academic standing and financial need.